bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/example.md

 ### More examples

-For more data source examples, please refer to the ones available on our [Mainnet](https://cosmoscan.io/data-sources) to get an idea of the type of data source we are working with our partners.
+For more data source examples, please refer to the ones available on our [Mainnet](https://cosmoscan.io/data-sources) to get an idea of different types of data source that we are working with our partners.
 Some of these includes:

 - [Crypto prices from CoinGecko](https://cosmoscan.io/data-source/2#code)
 - [Latest stock price from Finage](https://cosmoscan.io/data-source/25#code)